Horizontal-Labs/.github/profile/README.md

 To reproduce our Argument Mining pipeline, we created this step-by-step manual to guide you thorugh it.

-## Step 1: Set up the API
+## Step 1: Setup the Backend
 To begin, you'll want to set up the **[argument-mining-api](https://github.com/Horizontal-Labs/argument-mining-api/wiki)** repository.
-This repository contains the core logic, models, and API endpoints for discovering Argumentative Discourse Units.
-It provides the foundational services that your frontend will interact with.
+This repository contains the core logic, models, and API endpoints for discovering Argumentative Discourse Units (ADU).
+It provides the foundational services that the frontend will interact with.

-## Step 2: Develop the Frontend
+## Step 2: Setup the Frontend
-Once the API is ready, you can begin developing your frontend using the **[armin-app](https://github.com/Horizontal-Labs/armin-app/wiki)** repository.
-This repository houses the Vue-based web application.
-It is designed to consume the endpoints provided by the argument-mining-api, allowing you to build a user interface around the API's functionality.
+Once the API is setup, you can begin developing your frontend using the **[armin-app](https://github.com/Horizontal-Labs/armin-app/wiki)** repository.
+This repository houses the Vue-based Web Application.
+It is designed to call the endpoints provided by the argument-mining-api, allowing you to use our pre trained Models or different versions of OpenAIs GPT Models to extract ADUs, their Relationships to each other and their Stance.